 A Night at Switch n’ Play is seductive and invigorating.
 The show manages to connect with our vital organs and the film takes the audience beyond the “play,” as we join its revelatory, thrilling, and emotional journey.
 At this seemingly ordinary neighborhood bar, the natural interaction between performer and audience is taken to the highest level; it’s a psychic collaboration, and even as the distant film audience, you will feel profoundly engaged.

-In fact, the film audience has an advantage over the live audience because in addition to watching generous sections of the show, we are also privy to backstage interviews, which provide some of the best “talking head” material that you’ll see in a documentary.
-Their recorded interviews are candid and personal as well as knowledgeable and thoughtful.
+In fact, the film audience has an advantage over the live audience because in addition to watching generous sections of the show, we are also privy to backstage interviews.
+These recorded chats are candid and personal as well as knowledgeable and thoughtful.

 Q: Do you feel sexy when you perform?